 Educational and Athletic Summer Camps

-There are a number of athletic and educational summer camps available for BFA students throughout the summer.
+There are a number of summer enrichment camps available for BFA students throughout the summer.
 These fun camps are available on a first-come, first-served basis for a fee.
 See our After School Clubs/Summer Camp webpage for details.

 Annual Check-In for Students